Sudharshan14/Kannada-NER/README.md

 # NER-Kannada
-Named Entity Recognition for History data in Kannada Language
+Named Entity Recognition for data in Kannada Language

 The Project modules